NKontoudakis/formTest/README.md

 | **Viewer** | *(Registered via UI)* | *(User defined)* |

 *(Note: Check `FormTest.WebApp/Helpers/DbSeeder.cs` if you modified the default seed credentials).*

-## 📸 Screenshots

-*(Optional: You can upload images of your Grid and Edit pages here)*

-## 📄 License

-This project is licensed under the MIT License.